 Other, more observant fans, however, realized something was fishy.
 Some even sought Bartlett's grave (perhaps to pay their respects to the first English voice of Mewtwo), but somehow could find no record of his final resting place.
 It was as if Philip Bartlett's body had disappeared.

 The last lead the Bartlett Sleuths had was a mysterious Jay Goede...
 At the height of Pokémon's popularity, a questionably-semi-canon fanfiction was performed for unfortunate audiences across the United States as a live-action musical stage show: Pokémon Live!.
-I'll be writing a page about this later (so you might want to start preemptively canceling your internet subscription), but it suffices to say for now, Mewtwo appears, and his voice was credited to Jay Goede.
+I'll be writing a page about this later (so you might want to start preemptively canceling your internet subscription), but it suffices to say for now, Mewtwo appears in the production, and his voice was credited to Jay Goede.
 How does he fit into the puzzle of all the English Mewtwo voice actors?
 Does he know anything about Bartlett's unfortunate death?

 It turns out, just a few days after I moved on from initially researching the English section here, one brave Bartlett sleuth, rosebr10, took on the risk to contact Goede personally, taking necessary precautions in case such correspondence would put either of them in danger.